 In August 2020, the FASB issued ASU No. 2020-06, Debt - Debt with Conversion and Other Options (Topic 470) to address issues identified as a result of the complexity with applying GAAP for certain financial instruments with characteristics of liabilities and equity.
 The FASB decided to reduce the number of accounting models for convertible debt instruments and convertible preferred stock, resulting in fewer embedded conversion features being separately recognized from the host contract as compared with current GAAP.
 Certain types of convertible instruments will continue to be subject to separation models: (a) those with embedded conversion features that are not clearly and closely related to the host contract, that meet the definition of a derivative, and that do not qualify for a scope exception from derivative accounting and (b) convertible debt instruments issued with substantial premiums for which the premiums are recorded as paid-in capital.
-For convertible instruments, the contracts primarily affected are those with beneficial conversions or cash conversion features as the accounting models for those specific features have been removed.
-For contracts in an entity's own equity, the contracts primarily affected are these with beneficial instruments and embedded features that are accounted for as derivatives due to a failure to meet the settlement conditions of the derivatives scope exceptions.
+For convertible instruments, the contracts primarily affected are those with beneficial conversions or cash conversion features and embedded features that are accounted for as derivatives due to a failure to meet the settlement conditions of the derivatives scope exceptions.
 The FASB simplified the settlement assessment by removing the requirements to (a) consider whether the contract would be settled in registered shares, (b) to consider whether collateral is required to be posted, and (c) assess shareholder rights.
 The FASB also decided to enhance information transparency by making targeted improvements to the disclosures for convertible instruments and earnings-per-share guidance.
-ASU 2020-06 is effective for fiscal years beginning after December 15, 2023 and early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020.
-Entities must adopt the guidanc
+ASU 2020-06 is effective for fiscal years beginning after December 15, 2023 and a modified retrospective or fully retrospective transition approach is permitted.
+The Company adopted the standard with an effective date of January 1, 2023 and the adoption did not have a significant impact on the consolidated financial statements.